When do molecular polaritons behave like optical filters?: Examples of polaritonic effects interpretable as optical filtering

 \section{Examples of polaritonic effects interpretable as optical filtering}

 In this section, we employ a linear optics viewpoint, in the $N\to\infty$ limit, to address specific instances of cavity-mediated non-statistical energy redistribution, control of photoreactivity via polaron decoupling, and coherent molecular excited state dynamics.
 These topics have been discussed in the literature as polaritonic phenomena of interest.
 While we do not question the correctness of prior literature reports, we seek here to demystify certain examples of these processes in light of the insights discussed above in Section 2.
 In each instance, we consider the $N\to\infty$ limit, enabling direct application of Eq.\ \ref{eq:absorption_reformulation}.
-As such, we predict that we can reproduce some polaritonic phenomena outside of a cavity by pumping with a laser field that has an intensity profile $|E(\omega)|^2$ proportional to the polariton transmission spectrum $T(\omega)$.
+As such, we predict that some polaritonic phenomena can be reproduced outside of a cavity by pumping with a laser field that has an intensity profile $|E(\omega)|^2$ proportional to the polariton transmission spectrum $T(\omega)$.
 As discussed in Section 2, Eq.\ \ref{eq:absorption_reformulation} pertains not only to steady-state molecular populations but also to excited state dynamics before the non-linear $\mathcal{O}(1/N)$ processes begin to matter.
-Here, we numerically verify this result.
-We insist, however, that these findings do not consider dynamics at longer times nor when strong coupling is attained with small $N$.
+We insist, however, that these findings do not consider dynamics at times larger than $1/g$ nor when strong coupling is attained with small $N$.
 We will discuss these caveats, and others, in subsequent sections.
-Finally, at the end of this section, we provide experimental examples of polaritonic effects that can be interpretable as optical filtering.
+Finally, at the end of this section, we review experimental examples of polaritonic effects that can be interpretable as optical filtering.